Q3/24 Report

 This allowed the Bank of England to reduce the base rate or the first time since 2020[24].
 All of this and more could boost confidence, and facilitate activity in the market.

-Regardless of what’s on the way, we will adapt as we always have done at MFS.
+Regardless of what’s on the way, we will adapt as we always have done at Market Financial Solutions.
 Our bespoke products will be there for whatever challenges, or opportunities loom for property investors.

 Disclaimer